Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Consider that there are other important factors to keep into consideration.
-Generally, mother dogs give birth to larger litters in the spring and smaller litters in the summer according to the American Kennel Club.
-For more on this read "what season are puppies mostly born"?
+According to the American Kennel Club, mother dogs give birth to larger litters in the spring and smaller litters in the summer.
+For more on this, read "What Time of the Year Are Most Puppies Born?"

 The type of breeding may also have an impact.
-Generally, natural breeding appears to yield the greatest number of pups when compared to dams who are artificially inseminated with fresh, chilled or frozen semen.
-The reason for this is that during artificial insemination sperm is most likely to die within the time frame of collection and insemination.
+Generally, natural breeding appears to yield the greatest number of pups compared to dams that are artificially inseminated with fresh, chilled, or frozen semen.
+This is because during artificial insemination, sperm is most likely to die within the time frame of collection and insemination.
 The best outcome is by allowing the dam to be naturally bred two days after ovulation.
 Also, generally, the more inbred the dam, the smaller her litter size.